 She’s full of fun, creativity and her talents are limitless.
 She produced this comprehensive Seam Finishes Simplified guide to share some of her sewing expertise with all of us.
 Armed with this guide you can create even more style in your women’s clothing, incorporating finished seams for a more beautiful and sophisticated final product.
 Tess blogs at Made by Tess and she has a Made by Tess shop featuring beautiful pins, bags, aprons and much more.
-Bookmark her blog and her fantastic resource for seam finishes below!
-When I took my first (last, and only) sewing class in college my teacher always said our garments should look “handmade not homemade.”
+Tools of the Trade: Add a Seam Allowance.
+Using A Seam Ripper What is the little ball for?
+Have you ever wondered what that little ball is for on your seam ripper?

+While sewing my new blouse the other day, I had to make a sort of binding to encase the waist ties.
 The instructions said to cut a 60 mm/2″3/8 wide rectangle and fold 10 mm/3/8″ on each side, kind like a binding, but only in a weird size.
 After struggling with my iron and failing to make a neat band, I decided to try and find a way to help the edges fold themselves before pressing.

 Whether it’s for lounging, movie nights or just curling up with a good book, a pint-sized bean bag chair fits the bill.
 And while there are many of these available in stores, wouldn’t you rather make one as unique as your child?
 Complicated bean bag tutorials can be intimidating with all their sections and circle-ness.
 But what if I told you that with two pieces of fabric, one zipper and a straight stitch you could have an adorable kids bean bag chair in 30 minutes—would you believe me?
 Materials: two pieces of fabric (upholstery weight fabric is preferable), one 22″ zipper, 3.5 cubic feet of bean bag filling In the following directions, all seam allowances are 5/8″.
 1. 2.
 3. 4.
 5. 6.
 7. 8.
-9. If this chair doesn’t beckon “come, relax,” I don’t know what does!
+9. Face Mask Pattern - Free Sewing Patter.
 Bag Hag: How to Make Upcycled Grocery Totes with Old T-Shirts (in 5 Minutes) - Paper and Stitch.
-Last weekend, Jeff and I cleaned out our dresser and when we got to the pajama drawers, I realized that the pjs section is starting to consist almost solely of t-shirts that neither one of us really wanted anymore.

 So, we stacked them all up in a pile and I brought them to the studio because I’m a hoarder so I could repurpose them for something new.
 And that’s how these DIY reusable grocery bags came about.
 There’s only a couple lines to be sewn and the rest is just clever cutting, so this project literally takes less than 5 minutes to make.
 Can’t beat that.
 Click through for the tutorial.
 Materials.
 Toddler Backpack Tutorial-Crazy Little Projects.